 There is no textbook for this class, but you'll be doing plenty of reading!
 Each week I will share reading materials (excerpts from published works, open-source texts, and publicly available online documents) on our D2L page.
-At times you may be asked to bring in copies of those materials (electronic or print) to facilitate classroom activities.

-Aside from the readings I post for classes, you'll work with a variety of texts (both academic and nonacademic) as you develop an academic argumentative research essay on a topic of your choosing.
+Aside from the readings I post online, you'll work with a variety of texts (both academic and non-academic) as you develop an academic argumentative research essay on a topic of your choosing.
 You can start that process today by reflecting on the important issues and debates you're most passionate about.
 Find out what people are saying so you can carve out your own space to contribute something that is uniquely yours.